Graduate Certificate in Medicine (Paediatric Medicine)

 |Time to complete part-time||1 to 2 years||1.5 to 3 years||2 to 4 years||2 - 5 years|

 The Master of Medicine (Paediatric Medicine) is designed for practitioners who wish to advance their knowledge and application of paediatric medicine.

 Each unit of study stands alone with no prerequisites, offering maximum flexibility in an adult learning environment.
 The units are designed to update students' core knowledge in the relevant subject area and to enhance clinical practice with case-based scenarios that focus on current evidence-based best practice.

 A series of carefully chosen practical, relevant topics, presented in a case-based interactive online format taught by expert clinicians, will challenge and stimulate participants.

 Active discussion among students and course conveners is key to the learning process, with a focus on recent advances and controversial topics.
 Each unit consists of a combination of case-based interactive clinical scenarios, weekly discussion forums and self-directed learning and is designed to provide the latest practical and theoretical knowledge.

-Paediatric units of study offered in this course are:
+Stream specific units of study offered in this course are:

 - PAED5001 Paediatric Immunisation